Mailbag: PEZ Reader Compliments!

 Hi Mr. Pez,

-Firstly congratulations on your success and your new site design.
-Pezcycling has been a daily stop for me for a number of years and your content continues to entertain and keep me informed.
+Firstly congratulations on your success and your site design.
+PezCycling has been a daily stop for me for a number of years and your content continues to entertain and keep me informed.

 One suggestion I do have though is do you think it would be possible to add a “back to top” button for long articles such as EuroTrash or race reports?
 I love your idea of everything on one page and having pictures embedded in content but it is kind of a pain to have to drag or scroll all the way back to the top in order to move onto the Daily Distractions.

 Of course if this you think I’m completely off base or disagree that’s cool too.
-Its your site and I’ll still keep reading.
-Congratulations again on the new site and hope all is well,
+It’s your site and I’ll still keep reading.

 Flaws?
 What flaws?
 We don’t need no stinking flaws!
 All is well my man.
 You got the juice.
 I can see that.